Gabirel/Hack-SpaceVim/en_US/installation/installation-for-windows.md

 1. git clone https://github.com/SpaceVim/SpaceVim.git vimfiles

-2. Open a new `cmd.exe`, and execute:

-> mkdir .cache\vimfiles\repos\github.com\Shougo

-After finishing this, please make sure that that folder really exists.

-3. Extract the package to:
+2. Extract the package to:

 > C:\Users\<Your Name>

 dein.vim is the plugins manager of SpaceVim.
 It is downloaded automatically by starting gvim the first time.
 So you have to download it in advance.

 **Notice: You could download the offline package.
-But we HIGHLY RECOMMEND packing it up by yourself to make sure that all plugins is up-to-date to make you more powerful.
+But we HIGHLY RECOMMEND packing it up by yourself to make sure that all plugins is up-to-date to make you more powerful.**

-4. Open gvim to check out whether SpaceVim could start without any errors.
+3. Open gvim to check out whether SpaceVim could start without any errors.

 **Notice: Please make sure that vimproc_dll exists if you are using your own package.**

 If you have `vimproc's dll`, please fix this according to the manual of [Install online](#Install online).

-5. Check whether gvim has lua and python's full support, these steps are the same as [Install online](#Installl online)
+4. Check whether gvim has lua and python's full support, these steps are the same as [Install online](#Installl online)

 **Congratulations!
 Install online successfully!**